madcaker/Supporters-Armory/README.md

-# Smilies Custom Scythes
+# Supporter's Custom Armory
- Custom scythes for Doctor4t's Clown Scythe mod
+ Custom item textures for Doctor4t's Kofi supporter minecraft server

 The clown scythe mod is ONLY to be obtained via Doctor4t's Kofi.